 While that poster didn’t create the original meme, which has been floating around the internet for a while now, that specific account did get it in front of many eyeballs this March.
 Puyi, the user behind the post, told Polygon that he found the 3D World meme and thought it would be “fun” to promote the post and allow people to “pick one of the three options.”
 Meaning, someone paid for you to read the words “cum pipe.”

 What’s notable is that the cum pipe tweet wasn’t a straightforward poll.
 Instead, picking an option will then auto populate a tweet declaring your choice.
 For example, picking the yellow pipe would end with a tweet that reads “I choose #ThePissPipe” — though you’d still have to actually send it.
-Monday’s promoted tweet lead to over 6,300 tweets using the hashtag that #TheCumPipe, meaning that people vastly preferred the clear warp pipe out of all three options.
+Monday’s promoted tweet led to over 6,300 tweets using the hashtag that #TheCumPipe, meaning that people vastly preferred the clear warp pipe out of all three options.

 You might recognize this pattern from a previous, similarly spontaneous trend: the carp image.
-Back in December, a college student used the same Twitter feature to get a photo of a carp take over the internet for a bright, albeit brief moment.
+Back in December, a college student used the same Twitter feature to get a photo of a carp to take over the internet for a bright, albeit brief moment.
 This is just the same thing, except a lot less wholesome.
 (Twitter users far and wide were not pleased to see #TheCumPipe trending today.)

 Once the meme gained enough visibility, the voting itself encouraged people to compete with one another.
 But the more folks fought over the best pipe, the more everyone else saw the meme over and over again.